rrazcueta/moonveil/docs/players/encounters/03-gambits.md

   - Strong Hit, choose one effect
   - Critical Hit, choose two effects
 - Effects to choose
-  - The target rolls Pocket Down
+  - Force the target to roll Pocket Down
-  - Recover your Move OR force the target to Move 1
+  - Force the target to Move 1
+  - Recover your Move
-- If your attack roll is less than the target Limit, roll Pocket down.
+- If your attack roll is less than the target Limit, roll Pocket Down.

-### Precision
+### 3. Precision

 Before a ranged attack if you have at least 1 pip of Dexterity.

 - Deal double damage or the target rolls Pocket Down
 - If your attack roll is less than the target Limit, mark all your Dexterity

-### Full Defend
+### 4. Full Defend

 After being hit if you have at least 1 pip of Dexterity.